Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors

-In this work, we propose and experimentally demonstrate a novel method for realizing nanometer-thick planar optical cavities with intrinsic chiral characteristics using two atomically thin TMD mirrors as the fundamental photonic components.
-In contrast to conventional Fabry–Pérot interferometric cavities, the electromagnetic mode in our system arises via the efficient optical excitation and recombination of excitons in the two TMD mirrors (Fig.~\ref{sketch}a).
-Remarkably, due to the excitonic nature of the cavity's mirrors, we observe spin-polarized cavity modes that bifurcate due to the valley Zeeman effect under an external magnetic field with tunable energies.
-Moreover, we demonstrate the excitonic saturation of the optical mode as a function of pump power and show its robust tunability via temperatures up to $100$ K.
+In this work, we propose and experimentally demonstrate a method for realizing nanometer-thick planar optical cavities with intrinsic chiral characteristics using two atomically thin TMD mirrors as the fundamental photonic components.
+In contrast to conventional Fabry–Pérot interferometric cavities, the electromagnetic mode in our system arises via the efficient optical excitation and recombination of excitons in the two TMD mirrors (Fig.~\ref{sketch}A).
+Remarkably, the excitonic nature of the cavity's mirrors endows the system with two desirable features not present in conventional cavities: (1) a momentum-independent optical mode's energy, and (2) spin-polarized cavity modes that split due to the valley Zeeman effect under an external magnetic field.
+Moreover, we demonstrate the excitonic saturation of the optical mode as a function of pump power and show its tunability via electrical manipulation of each monolayer mirror.